If you’re not issuing and accepting them at your business, then you could very well be undermining your long-term success.

 5. Gives you cash upfront.

-Instead of waiting to make a sale, whenever a gift card is purchased or reloaded, that cash is yours until the card is redeemed.
+Instead of waiting to make a sale, whenever a gift card is purchased or reloaded, that cash is yours until it’s redeemed.
 This upfront money can be used to handle expenses like payroll, inventory, rent, or utilities.
 In some states, you may actually be able to keep those funds on cards that have not been redeemed.

 6. Helps you compete with other businesses.